 for its North American counterparts.

-- Sasshi in Magical Shopping Arcade Abenobashi.
-He's not just from Osaka — he lives in Osaka.
+- Magical Shopping Arcade Abenobashi: Sasshi is not just from Osaka — he lives in Osaka.
 When not hopping worlds back and forth, that is.
 He's still an idiot though.

-- Toji Suzuhara in Neon Genesis Evangelion, on the surface he fits the stereotype by being brash and short-tempered, but he actually also subverts it quite a bit by being of the most mentally stable and moral members of the cast.
+- Neon Genesis Evangelion: Toji Suzuhara is somewhat of a subversion.
+On the surface he fits the stereotype by being brash and short-tempered, but on the other hand it also turns out that he is amongst the most mentally stable and moral members of the cast.
 The English translation of the manga exchanges his Osaka accent for a Brooklyn one.
 Notably, the Self Parodying Audio Play, Evangelion: After the End, has Asuka outright insulting him by calling him a "country bumpkin".

-- Kyousuke Kawachi in Yakitate!!
-Japan.
-He is occasionally referred to simply as "Kansai-ben" ("Kansai dialect") and is at one point openly mocked as being a comical side character only good for being excessively shocked at every little surprise.
+- Yakitate!!
+Japan: Kyousuke Kawachi is occasionally referred to simply as "Kansai-ben" ("Kansai dialect") and is at one point openly mocked as being a comical side character only good for being excessively shocked at every little surprise.

-- Sakura the kyuubi-fox in Hyper Police is both a trickster, since she is a kitsune, and moneygrubbing (homeless solely because it saves money).
+- Hyper Police: Sakura the kyuubi-fox is both a trickster, since she is a kitsune, and moneygrubbing (homeless solely because it saves money).
 She also speaks with one of the thickest Kansei accents in anime.

-- Kero-chan in Cardcaptor Sakura, despite being an ancient magical guardian, speaks in an Osakan accent and has many of the mannerisms: silly, cheerful, stubborn, etc. Sakura points this out to him the first time they meet; he claims it is because the Clow book was left in an Osaka library for thirty years so the accent rubbed off on him.
+- Cardcaptor Sakura: Kero-chan, despite being an ancient magical guardian, speaks in an Osakan accent and has many of the mannerisms: silly, cheerful, stubborn, etc. Sakura points this out to him the first time they meet; he claims it is because the Clow book was left in an Osaka library for thirty years so the accent rubbed off on him.

-- Tarte from Fresh Pretty Cure! is a Weasel Mascot from another world who speaks with a Kansai accent.
+- Fresh Pretty Cure!: Tarte is a Weasel Mascot from another world who speaks with a Kansai accent.